 relative responsibilities in causing the access violations herein complained of, and alleges a joint venture and common enterprise by all such Defendants.
 Plaintiff is informed and believes that each of the Defendants herein is responsible in some capacity for the events herein alleged, or is a necessary party for obtaining appropriate relief.
 Plaintiff will seek or leave to amend when the true names, capacities, connections, and responsibilities of the Defendants are ascertained.

 JURISDICTION & VENUE:

 7. The Court has subject matter jurisdiction over the action pursuant to 28

 U.S.C. § 1331 and § 1343(a)(3) & (a)(4) for violations of the Americans with

 Disabilities Act of 1990, 42 U.S.C. § 12101, et seq.

 8. Pursuant to supplemental jurisdiction, an attendant and related cause

-of action, arising from the same nucleus of operative facts and arising out ofthe same transactions, is also brought under California’s Unruh Civil Rights Act, which act expressly incorporates the Americans with Disabilities Act.
+of action, arising from the same nucleus of operative facts and arising out of the same transactions, is also brought under California’s Unruh Civil Rights Act, which acts expressly incorporates the Americans with Disabilities Act.

 9. Venue is proper in this court pursuant to 28 U.S.C. § 1391(b) and is